 The Triple-A scheme comprises three critical steps, with the following main outputs:

-Step 1 - Assess: Based on Member States risk profiles and mitigation policies, including a Web based database, enabling national and sectoral comparability, market maturity identification, good practices experiences exchange, reducing thus uncertainty for investors.
-An assessment tool, having a Go / No-Go character, will be developed in this step, leading to a pre-screening of investment ideas at EU level, in accordance to the country context and sectors specific characteristics, also taking into consideration the categorisation of financing instruments and risk mitigation strategies.
-It is foreseen that a pipeline of at least 100 energy efficiency financially attractive projects will emerge through this step.
+Step 1 - Assess: Based onthe Member States' risk profiles and mitigation policies, including a Web-based Database on Energy Efficiency Financing, enabling national and sectoral comparability, market maturity identification, good practices experience exchange, reducing thus uncertainty for investors.
+The Assess Tool developed in this step acts as a Risk Assessment Tool, checking and also ensuring the EU Taxonomy compliance of energy efficiency investments.
+It leads to pre-screening investment ideas at the EU level per the country's context and sectors' specific characteristics.
+It also considers the categorisation of financing instruments and risk mitigation strategies.
+The Assess methodological step is incarnated through the Triple-A Assess Tool, in which a pipeline of 170 project ideas has been inserted and assessed.

-Step 2 - Agree: Based on standardised Triple-A tools, efficient benchmarks, and guidelines, translated in consortium partners’ languages, accelerating and scaling up investments.
-In Step 2, key performance indicators will be selected to agree on the Triple-A investments per case-study country from the pipeline of the previous step.
-The key performance indicators selected in this step, along with an efficient benchmarking, will enable the agreement on the 40-80 Triple-A investments that will be produced from this step.
+Step 2 - Agree: Based on the standardised Triple-A tools, their efficient benchmarks ,and specific guidelines translated into consortium partners’ languages, accelerating and scaling up investments.
+In Step 2, key performance indicators (KPIs) have been selected to agree on the Triple-A investments per case-study country from the pipeline of the previous step.
+The benchmarking method is based on a multicriteria classification method, taking into account major Economic, Risk (as calculated in the Assess Tool) and energy-specific Sustainable Development Goals (SDG) criteria.
+Through the deployment of this methodological step through the Triple-A Agree Tool, benchmarking and optimisation of project ideas have been performed, identifying 51 Triple-A investments ready to be financed.

 Step 3 - Assign: Based on in-country demonstrations, replicability and overall exploitation, including recommendations on what energy efficiency investments are realistic and feasible in the national and sectoral context, as well as on how they could be financed in practice in the short or medium term.
-In-country demonstrations of the investments, through the standardised Triple-A tools, are envisaged.
-The previous steps have already determined whether an examined project fiche is feasible and realistic, and what form it should take.
-This step is the match making step of the examined investments idea with the possible financing schemes.
-It is the last procedure that shapes the pathway to be followed by involved parties to achieve delivery (contracts, underwriting procedures, etc.).
-This step will result to the elaboration of 50 project fiches.
+In-country demonstrations of the investments through the standardised Triple-A Tools.
+The Assign Tool developed for the demands of this methodological step consists of a multidimensional platform with numerous interfaces.
+Each interface is designed to cover the needs of each type of energy efficiency beneficiary, as well as the needs of investors.
+The analysed and benchmarked project ideas from the previous steps are introduced to this final stage to take their ultimate form: the Triple-A project fiches that are with state-of-the-art financing schemes and potential investors.
+In other words, this step is the last procedure that shapes the pathway to be followed by involved parties to achieve delivery (contracts, underwriting procedures, etc.).
+Successfully, through the platform and the Triple-A activities, 38 project fiches have emerged.

 Case Study Countries